1. User Agreement

 - Credit Card Number, Type and Expiry Date

-When submitting a comment by email to THE FRASER INSTITUTE'S general mailbox firstname.lastname@example.org the following personal information is collected:
+When submitting a comment by email to the FRASER INSTITUTE'S general mailbox email@example.com the following personal information is collected:

-THE FRASER INSTITUTE also collects non-personally identifiable
+The FRASER INSTITUTE also collects non-personally identifiable

-information that becomes available as a result of a user's visit to THE
+information that becomes available as a result of a user's visit to the

 FRASER INSTITUTE'S website.
 This information includes the following: